-Here are seven strata terms you should know
+Here are 7 strata terms you should know

 Strata homes are usually more affordable than their single-family counterparts.
 They can also lessen the burdens of home ownership, with strata residents sharing responsibilities for things like maintenance, snow shoveling, and security.
 And while these homes tend to be smaller, they may also have access to amenities like a pool or gym.